thom-99/insvert_demo/README.md

 The user can choose to simulate variants according to a [pareto distribution](https://en.wikipedia.org/wiki/Pareto_distribution), which more closely reflects the natural distribution of variants (with fewer long variants and more short variants), or a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).

-inSVert also takes into account polyploid organisms: the user uses the 'ploidy' and 'heterozygousity' parameters to instruct the simulate module about how many genome copies he intends to simulate the variants on (most likely this corresponds to the ploidy number of the organism of interest) and the probability of variants of being heterozygous (present only on one genome copy).
+inSVert also takes into account polyploid organisms: the user uses the 'ploidy' and 'heterozygosity' parameters to instruct the simulate module about how many genome copies he intends to simulate the variants on (most likely this corresponds to the ploidy number of the organism of interest) and the probability of variants of being heterozygous (present only on one genome copy).

 to simulate variants, simply type
 ```